powsybl/powsybl-core/docs/grid_features/network_modifications.md

 Class: `PhaseShifterShiftTap`

 ### Replace tie lines by lines
-This modification is used to replace all the tie lines of a network to simple lines built from the original tie line and its 2 boundary lines.
+This modification is used to replace all the tie lines of a network with simple lines built from the original tie line and its 2 boundary lines.

 - The two voltage levels are set from the tie line boundary lines terminal voltage levels (the first voltage level from the first boundary line and the second from the second one).
 - For each voltage level the topology kind is taken into account to create node (for `NODE_BREAKER` kind) or bus and connectable bus (for `BUS_BREAKER` kind)